 Fast facts on depression & anxiety in South Africa, according to SADAG:

 - 1 out of every 6 South Africans (+10 million people) suffer from depression, anxiety and substance abuse problems

 - 1 in 3 women in Cape Town suffers from postnatal depression.

-- 41% of pregnant women in Kwazulu-Natal are depressed (3 x times higher as the prevalence in developed countries.)
+- 41% of pregnant women in Kwazulu-Natal are depressed (3 x times higher than the prevalence in developed countries.)

-- 6 million South African suffer from post-traumatic stress disorder because of crime and motor vehicle accidents.
+- Six million South African have post-traumatic stress disorder because of crime and motor vehicle accidents.

 - Less than 16% of South Africans get help for mental illnesses

 More information on depression in women